 Do get outside more.
 Good news for outdoorsy types.
 There’s some evidence to show that men who spend more time outdoors tend to suffer from less dandruff.
 Presumably not just because it gets blown away.

 Do think carefully about clothing.
 It may seem obvious but if dandruff’s a real problem think carefully about your threads.
-Paler colours and pattered fabric are much less likely to ‘show the snow’.
+Lighter colours and pattered fabric are much less likely to ‘show the snow’.

 Hope this helps.
 The crucial thing to remember is that dandruff might be annoying but it is treatable.
 Unlike those appalling chat up lines I mentioned earlier.